How to Make a Music Streaming App Like Spotify?

 The app interface plays a key role in improving the efficiency of the streaming music program.
 The factor of visually appealing design allows for attracting and retaining the people’s attention.

 Our Agilie experts are well-versed in efficient and appealing UI/UX design.
 Proof of our team’s high expertise is these examples of wonderful UI/UX designs of music applications (players).
 Look, enjoy, and be inspired!

 This new Player is appealing and easy to use: swipe left to see additional features; swipe up to get the pop-up list.
 And when you're visiting other pages, the current track is displayed at the screen bottom.

 We also want to share another music player app concept made by our design team (in Agilie, we are excited about music).

 And here is FIDO, a very nice example of a music player, the result of the work of the imagination of our talented UI/UX specialists.
-The concept is made in the style of minimalism and looks clean, appealing.
+The concept is made in the style of minimalism and looks clean, and appealing.
 Soft forms flow into each other and create the effect of oil paint and seem as though liquid.

 And, finally, for the last bit, the music player animation where we've also used a liquid effect.

 We hope these design pieces are able to encourage you to create something equally perfect and appealing for your music streaming app.

 We all want our services and talents to be paid for and we hate if the result of our labor has been stolen.
 Artists are the same people, they also find such a state of affairs desirable.
 Therefore, since you're going to make an application like Spotify, remember that your music content should be legal.
 Not even Spotify itself was spared.
 Yes, it retains about 30% of incoming revenues, and the remaining 70% are being distributed among the rightsholders.
 The distribution is influenced by the origin of the track, its rating, and much more.